jaco9419/C-Plus-Plus/README.md

 This is an educative repository to practice C++.
 It may include concepts and small projects.
 Concepts are ordered from last to first.
 Most of this information is taken directly from Codecadem's C++ learning course.

+## 5) Debugging

+In C++, there are many different ways of classifying errors, but they can be boil down to four categories:

+<strong>-Compile-time errors:</strong> Errors found by the compiler.

+<strong>-Link-time errors:</strong> Errors found by the linker when it is trying to combine object files into an executable program.

+<strong>-Run-time errors:</strong> Errors found by checks in a running program.

+<strong>-Logic errors:</strong> Errors found by the programmer looking for the causes of erroneous results.

 ## 4) User Input

 Another way to assign a value to a variable is through user input.
 A lot of times, we want the user of the program to enter information for the program.